Skip to content

 const store = new InMemoryChallengeStore();

-// New column in your users table: publicKey BYTEA (nullable during migration)
+// New column in your users table: zkp_public_key BYTEA (nullable during migration)

 app.post(